BDC Hamburger Icon

 Step 2: Identify your customer.

 Businesses often make the mistake of promoting their products and services without understanding their target audience.
-Before you can sell to your customers, you need to identify them based on their age, location, gender, earning levels and other such characteristics.
+Before you can sell to your customers, you need to identify them based on their age, location, gender, earning levels and other characteristics.

 Step 3: Analyze your competitors.